abclark/cycle_finder/README.md

 # cycle_finder

-Computes for each pair of nodes in a directed graph whether a simple path of given length exists, and if so returns its interior nodes.</p>
+Computes for each pair of nodes in a directed graph whether a simple path of a given length exists, and if so returns its interior nodes.</p>

 <p>Contents<br>
   <a href="#Installation">Installation</a><br>